yiisoft/docs/guide/en/start/hello.md

 Saying Hello
 ============

+> Note: This document reflects current configuration.
+Yii team is going to make it significantly simpler before release.

 This section describes how to create a new "Hello" page in your application.
 To achieve this goal, you will define a route, create [a handler](structure/handler.md) and use [view](structure/views.md) to get content for response: